cod-cs-club/smart-mirror/README.md

 Note from Gio: This project stems from MagicMirror2 and thus most code will be forked from their repo.
-CS Club will be importing 3rd party modules like face recognition, voice detection, Spotify implementation, etc... to make the smart mirror amazing.
+CS Club will be importing 3rd party modules like face recognition, voice detection, Spotify implementation, etc. to make the smart mirror decked out with cool features.

 ![MagicMirror²: The open source modular smart mirror platform. ](.github/header.png)